 This encoding is much more desirable when it is possible and we can use it e.g. in the ItalyInstance1, where the general encoding took around 50 hours to compute the optimal solution, while with the change shown above took around 10 hours.
-If the encoding is used, other constraints might be affected, such as Split Events Constraint and need to be changed appropriately.
-However, in our current implementation this situation needs to be done by hand.
+If the encoding is used, other constraints might be affected, such as Split Events Constraint and need to be changed accordingly.
+However, in our current implementation these cases need to be done by hand.